ocielliottc/elite_orm/README.md

 Supplement supplement = Supplement("Wonder Supplement", 50);
 supplementBloc.create(supplement);
 ```
-Get a list of all of the supplement objects.
+Get a list of all of the supplement objects from the database.
 ```dart
 List<Supplement> supplementList = [];
 StreamSubscription subscription = supplementBloc.all.listen((supplements) {